This recipe for vegan Irish stew results in a delicious plant-based bowl of stew that is so comforting, warming, and sustaining.

-Irish Stew as the name suggests originates from Ireland and is one of their national meals.
-However, in today's globalized world Irish stew is enjoyed widely.
+Irish Stew, as the name suggests, originates from Ireland and is one of their national dishes.
+However, in today's globalized world, Irish stew is enjoyed widely.

-Traditionally, Irish Stew is simply prepared by stewing mutton or lamb with potatoes, with the odd carrot or two thrown in if available.
-Irish stew like many cultural dishes has evolved throughout time and place, with each family and generation adding different ingredients.
+Traditionally, Irish Stew is prepared simply by stewing mutton or lamb with potatoes, with the odd carrot or two thrown in if available.
+Like many cultural dishes, Irish stew has evolved, with each family and generation adding different ingredients.

-Many people claim that for Irish stew to be authentic then just meat, potatoes, onions and water are required.
-Whereas others have over the years added ingredients such as swede, carrot, barley, garlic and various herbs.
-Potatoes were added to the stew when they were introduced to Ireland during the 16th Century.
+Many people claim that for Irish stew to be authentic, only meat, potatoes, onions, and water are required.
+Whereas, over the years, others have added ingredients such as swede, carrot, barley, garlic, and various herbs.
+Potatoes were only added to the stew when they were introduced to Ireland during the 16th century.

-Since the 16th Century, the potato has been Ireland's most popular food staple.
-Sir Walter Raleigh (1552-1618) returned from exploring the Americas brining with him the first potatoes.
+Since the 16th century, the potato has been Ireland's most popular food staple.
+Sir Walter Raleigh (1552-1618) returned from exploring the Americas, introducing potatoes to Britain.
 It is believed Raleigh was the first to plant potatoes in his home garden in Cork, Ireland.

-Combining mutton and potatoes made for an economical and filling dish which sustained many poorer families for centuries.
+A simple stew with mutton and potatoes made for an economical and filling dish, which sustained many poorer families for centuries.
 However, a shortage of potatoes was disastrous for the Irish population during the 1845-1849 potato famine.

-Nowadays, Irish stew can be purchased prepared in a can/tin, pre-packaged ready-meal and is a popular item on restaurants, café and pub menus up and down the UK, but especially in Ireland and Northern Ireland.
+Nowadays, Irish stew can be purchased prepared in a can or as a pre-packaged ready-meal and is a popular item on restaurant, café, and pub menus up and down the UK, but especially in Ireland and Northern Ireland.

 Vegan Irish Stew